 Other generations, prefer to use social media primarily to stay connected with friends and family and more often shop in physical stores.
 It's not uncommon to see older generations using social media to learn new things or shop online, but there is a tendency to use social media mainly to share photos with family and friends.
 Baby Boomers and Gen X’ers may be more hesitant to become brand ambassadors if it requires them to regularly post.

-If not, you may struggle to get traction with your marketing tasks and engagement rates may be low, resulting in an insufficient ROI to receive the full value of a platform like Brandbassador.
+If not, you may struggle to get traction with your marketing tasks and engagement rates may be low, resulting in an insufficient ROI to receive the full value of an ambassador management platform.

 You’re Committed to Using Brand Ambassadors